Crimean Tatar diaspora: Experiences in exile within the Ottoman Empire

 There have been continuously members of Crimean nobility in the Ottoman Empire, due to close relations between the two states.
 There was a Giray vassal state in the Ottoman province of Bucak (Bessarabia).
 It was centered on the towns of Bender and Çatal Osman, and considered semi-independent (only controlled by Ottoman Pasha in Rusçuk).
 In the 14th and 15th centuries, Ottomans colonized Dobruja with Crimean Tatars from Bucak.
 Between 1593 and 1595, Crimean Tatars were also settled to Dobruja.
 (Frederick de Jong) Some Crimean Tatars went to Greece and Turkey.

 However, the first Crimean Tatar emigration took place after the Russian annexation of Crimea.
 Crimean Tatar ruling class (mirzas) and mullahs sought asylum within the North Caucasian people, fearing persecution.
 Their number were around 8,000.
 Their relations to Crimea continued from their Caucasian safe havens.
 Hopes that a Giray from the Caucasus would return to liberate Crimea continued until the very conquest of North Caucasus by the Russians in 1859.
 The Crimean Tatars in the North Caucasus were exiled to Anatolia in 1877-1878 together with Circassians and Chechens by the Russian Empire.
 The exiled Muslims from the North Caucasus were around one million.

 After the annexation, 4,000 Tatars also escaped to westward direction to the Ottoman fortress of Ozu (Ochakov), and from there to the Ottoman province of Bucak (Bessarabia) where the Giray dynasty existed.
-With the conquest of Bessarabia by the Russians in 1812, all Crimean Tatars here migrated to southwards, to the Dobruja province.
+With the conquest of Bessarabia by the Russians in 1812, all Crimean Tatars here migrated southwards, to the Dobruja province.